 Once your loved one has been removed from immediate danger, our team of attentive and caring professionals will help you to determine the best course of action for retribution.
 You, or your loved one, may be entitled to compensation that includes covering:

 - All medical needs associated with the abuse;

 - The cost of relocating the abused individual to an alternative facility; and

 - Wrongful death, in the most severe cases.

 - Intervene right away to remove your loved one from danger;

 - Hunt down and record all evidence (including medical experts, eyewitness testimony, photos, and videos) needed to prove and document the incidents of abuse;

 - Process your case and negotiate a settlement or elevate the case to court if needed.

 There is nothing we can do to erase the pain that comes with knowing someone you love has been abused and taken advantage of.
 There may be no abuse more egregious than that done to a person who can not suitably defend themselves.
-Contact us at 843-747-2455 any day of the week, 24/7 for a 100 percent risk-free case review today.
+Contact on of our South Carolina nursing home abuse lawyers at 843-747-2455 any day of the week, 24/7 for a 100 percent risk-free case review today.
 Our attentive team will be with you through every step of the process and do what it takes to get your loved one the justice that they deserve!